vrcAlbert/documentation-api/source/php/classes/controller_front.rst

 	:returns: | Part of the URL processed by the :ref:`URL enhancer <metadata/enhancers>`.
 			  | ``False`` if no current :ref:`URL enhancer <metadata/enhancers>`.

+.. php:method:: getItemDisplayed()

+    :returns:  The current item displayed.

+    .. versionadded:: 4.1

+.. php:method:: setItemDisplayed(Orm\Model $item, array $properties = array(), array $templates = array())

+	:param Model $item: The current Model instance displayed.
+	:param array $properties: Array of properties
+	:param array $templates: Array of templates use to set properties

+    .. versionadded:: 4.1

+	Set de current item displayed, by default this item is the page displayed, but can be call by an URL enhancer.
+	This method set automatically ``title``, ``h1``, ``meta_description`` and ``meta_keywords`` for the current HTML.

 .. php:method:: setBaseHref($base_href)

 	:param string $base_href: Sets a new ``<base href="">`` for the current HTML output.